aitgcodes/litesoph-wiki/source/feature_and_implementations/independent_tasks/compute_spectrum/compute_spectrum.rst

 Compute Spectrum
 ====================
-It is used to plot spectrum based on the input parameters.
+It is used to plot the spectrum based on the input parameters.

 .. image:: ./compute-spectrum.png
    :width: 800
    :alt: Spectrum

-**Calculation of absorption spectrum**
+**Calculation of absorption spectrum** :
 Performs the Fourier Transformation of dipole-dipole autocorrelation to calculate oscillator strength and plots the absortion Spectrum.
 Plotting requires the following input: